ryan-farruggia/csc131-project/README.md

 # CSC 131 Project - Fall 2021

-## Description

-### Project Vision:
-The class of CSC 131-01 would like to simplify the documentation process for CalTrans site inspections.
-To effectively accomplish this goal, we must make the existing Caltrans Construction Project Stormwater Review Report more interactive, so as to expedite inspection reports for Caltrans personnel.

-### Project Objectives:
-Reduce the time investment required to accomplish each task in the report.
-Protect the user from themselves- make forgiving software that anticipates human mistakes.
-The program shall seek to simplify the input of redundant information.

 ## Getting Started

 * Click the "Fork" button at the top right of the website to become a contributor to this project.